When does registration take place?

-Registration will open in March 2021 (due to Covid 19; registration usually takes place in January each year).
-Please keep an eye on our website for exact dates.
-Register early to avoid disappointment; we are expecting the program to fill up shortly after registration opens.
+Registration usually opens in January each year.
+Check the website for exact dates.
+Register early to avoid disappointment.
+The program typically fills shortly after registration opens.

 How do I register my child(ren) in the WPBHL?